 Deion Campbell, CEO of Tilt Renewables says “It has been very satisfying to see the Higgins team in action again, working collaboratively with the other key workstreams to deliver a high quality CBoP scope, to our expectations, even given the unique challenges of the site and the wider impact of the NZ COVID response.
 We are glad to have built on our long-term association with Higgins, reinforcing the trust that has been established to allow the contractual risk assignment to be such that ‘best for project’ is aimed for by everyone.”

 Higgins leveraged the Fletcher supply chain for significant scope across the project including drainage materials from Humes, aggregates from Winstones, concrete from Firth, Golden Bay Cement, steel reinforcing from Fletcher Reo and ground improvements from Brian Perry Civil.

-Melbourne-based Tilt Renewables expects Waipipi will generate about 455 GWh a year.
-That’s enough clean energy each year to power about 70,000 homes and save the emission of roughly 350,000 tonnes of carbon.
+With annual output of 455 GWh, that’s enough clean energy each year to power about 70,000 homes and save the emission of roughly 350,000 tonnes of carbon.
 This is the equivalent of removing about 70,000 cars from our roads.

 • Upgraded 4.5km of road between SH3 and the Dryden Road site entrance